Equiel-1703/Equiel-1703/README.md

 I'm a passionate developer with strong foundation in low-level programming, especially in C and C++, with focus on parallel and heterogeneous programming.

-I also have solid experience with Computer Graphics with WebGL, Java and web development with HTML5, CSS, and JavaScript.
+I also have solid experience in Computer Graphics with WebGL, Java programming, functional programming and web development with HTML5, CSS, and JavaScript.

 🚀 Always coding something cool!